App-Content/business-we-page/README.md

 # business-we-page
-The project updates the code of business web page made by me from scratch o demand of the client.
+The project updates the code of given business web page made by me from scratch on demand of the client.